vkadlcik/DB48X-on-DM42/help/db48x.md

 Remove a tag from an object.
 For example, `:Hello:1 DeleteTag` results in `1`.
 If there is no tag, the object is returned as is.
+# Operations on text

+## TOUTF
+Create a Utf8 string from a list of code points

+## FROMUTF
+List all code points in a Utf8 string

+## ToText (→STR, →TEXT)

+Convert an object to its text representation.

+## Compile (STR→, TEXT→)

+Compile and evaluate the text, as if it was typed on the command line.

+`"1 2 + 4" TEXT→` will push `3` and `4` on the stack.

+## SREV
+Reverse the characters on a string

+## NTOKENS
+Number of tokens in a string

+## NTHTOKEN
+Token at position N in a string

+## NTHTOKENPOS
+Position of token N in a string

+## TRIM
+Remove characters at end of string

+## RTRIM
+Remove characters at start of string

+## SSTRLEN
+Length of string in characters

+## STRLENCP
+Length of string in Unicode code points

+## TONFC
+Normalize a string to Unicode NFC

+## SREPL
+Find and replace text in a string

+## TODISPSTR
+Decompile formatted for display

+## TOEDITSTR
+Decompile formatted for edit
 # Transcendental functions

 ## SIN